-You can see first hand how it is done in the short documentary about Made OF Australia above; Harnessing the Elements, by Michel Marondé.
+You can see first hand how we do it on a small scale in this single saggar kiln below, captured in a short documentary about Made OF Australia; Harnessing the Elements, by Michel Marondé.

 Made OF Australia now uses a dual venturi burner, gas fired brick kiln, much larger than the one shown above.
 We now fire 8 saggars at a time in the aptly named “Caia the Kiln”, after the Roman Goddess of fire, the hearth, healing, & women Caia (or Gaia) Caecilia.
 The following videos show her being built by Anna-Marie, first on the Gold Coast (very slowly) & then again in the Goonengerry hinterland at Made OF Australia’s present Gallery & Studio space.
 This build was much faster, as it is the third time she’s been moved, & requires brick by brick reconstruction each time.